krazeelegz/LHL_lighthouse_browser/README.md

 * Going back again means you can go forward twice
 * Attempting to go forward when you're at the most current/recent URL is not possible (tell the user to stuff it)

 We might as well store the URLs visited by the user in the database.
+Think about the following:

 1. What model(s) / table(s) should you create?
 2. What should the fields/attributes be?
-3. Think about how

 ### 5. Enhancement - Visit links _(Bonus)_